-MS-755 Biblical Preaching and Teaching
+MS-755 Preaching & Teaching for Impact

 An introduction to basic biblical communication theory and skills, emphasizing the preparation and delivery of a textually derived proposition with accuracy, interest, clarity, and relevance.
+This is a practical course where students gain experience in the preparation, organization, and presentation of lessons using different delivery models.